 EBAR mission statement:

-The primary task of the Financial Development Committee is the coordination of WLALA’s annual summer fundraising gala, “WLALAPalooza,” which takes place in June of each year.
-The Committee handles all aspects of the event, including soliciting and organizing over 300 Silent Auction items, obtaining the opportunity drawing prizes, selecting and making all arrangements for the site and catering of the event, designing the event booklet, advertising the event, obtaining sponsors, and coordinating bid finalization, item distribution and payment operations on the day of the event.
+The primary task of the Financial Development Committee is the coordination of the Foundation’s annual summer fundraising event, “WLALAPalooza,” which takes place in June or July of each year.
+The Committee handles all aspects of the event, including soliciting and organizing silent auction items, obtaining opportunity drawing prizes, selecting and making all arrangements for the site and catering of the event, designing the event booklet, advertising the event, obtaining sponsors, and coordinating bid finalization, item distribution and payment operations on the day of the event.

 The History Project was started by WLALA Past-President Rosalyn Zakheim during her term in 1983-84.
-Historically focused on collecting and preserving the oral histories of our distinguished members, the WLALA History project has collected oral histories of its members for more than thirty years.
+Historically focused on collecting and preserving the oral histories of our distinguished members, the WLALA History project has collected oral histories of its members for more than thirty-five years.
 The collection is housed at Southwestern Law School library.
-In 1999, in advance of WLALA’s 80-year anniversary, WLALA also compiled an historical chronology of many of the achievements of women in the legal profession in the United States, in California, and especially in Los Angeles.
-This chronology is also part of the History Project collection.
-As we approach our 100-year anniversary in 2019, we are recording additional oral histories and exploring new ways to share the rich history in the collection with our members.
-If you are interested in finding out more about the collection, helping to expand it, or helping us to showcase it in advance of our 100-year anniversary, please contact us.
-Thank You To Our Generous History Project Sponsor: Atkinson Baker
+If you are interested in finding out more about the collection, helping to expand it, or helping us to showcase please contact us.

 This Committee focuses on the career paths and needs of women practicing in corporate law departments.
 Women comprise roughly 15% of Fortune 500 general counsel.
 This Committee’s role is to help expand this statistic by mentoring women in-house and addressing the unique professional needs of women in corporate law departments.
 The goal is to use committee activities as a means of fostering the professional development (and network) of women in the in-house legal community so as to eventually expand the ranks of women in upper level positions in corporate law departments.
 The committee will initiate educational programming and networking opportunities to provide women with practical information concerning such issues as (a) how to obtain and keep an in-house counsel position; (b) how to rise through the ranks of a corporate structure to obtain coveted leadership positions; and (c) how to navigate a corporate law department structure , whether large or small.
 To that end, the committee will leverage the expertise of women general counsel in the Los Angeles area, as well as others in the legal community to create a space where women can maintain a dialogue about in-house counsel careers, balance and advancement.